By James Beswick

 Key Themes: short stories, fiction, fantasy, bipolar disorder

-A Place Called People Land is made up of nineteen short story books, which are all about a magical place called People Land.
+A Place Called People Land is made up of thirty-two short story books, which are all about a magical place called People Land.
 People Land has four main parts, Small Town, Big Town, People Land Park and Holiday Land in which there is a Holiday Land Hotel.

 The short story books are written in order to, hopefully, give your child, or children a bed time story, that will send him, her or them off to sleep.
 The books are completely fictional, so happy reading.

 There is also a biography to this book, which tells a little about me, some of the things I used to get up as a child and gives a moral to life that I think everyone should know and stick too.